sqids/sqids-cpp/README.md

 The last command typically needs to run as `sudo`.

-(By default, the headers will be installed to `include/sqids/`, relative to the CMake install prefix, which is usually `/usr/local/` on Linux/Unix).
+(By default, the headers will be installed to `include/sqids/`, relative to the CMake install prefix, which is usually `/usr/local/` on Linux/Unix.)

 #### Including the library

-In your code, include the header using:
+In your code, include the library with:

 ```cpp
 #include <sqids/sqids.hpp>